VW and Audi TDI camshaft wear: camshaft, lifter, and bearing inspection and replacement - PD engine

 Also remove the vent tube (white arrow above and below, pinch the plastic clip to release) and rubber line (yellow box below).
 Move the wire under the "throttle" intake flap aside.

 The trick to removing the valve cover is that you can't do it at TDC and you can't axially twist the valve cover during removal.
 Either of these will cause the side at the timing belt to get caught on the camshaft sensor tabs on the camshaft pulley (green arrows below) or the tandem pump.
 If the camshaft side is catching, rotate the camshaft sprocket (with timing belt on) so that the tabs on the camshaft pulley are out of the way.
-These tabs are highlighted in a "can remove" position below.
+These tabs are highlighted in a "removal possible" position below.
 If the tab is at the 2 o'clock position the valve cover will catch on it.
 Pull the valve cover up and slightly towards you during removal.

 Optional on Passat but not suggested: if you are planning on removing the intake manifold for cleaning, remove it before the valve cover to get a little more clearance.
 See 1000q: intake EGR removal for more details if you have a Passat.
 Removal is tight but once you know to rotate the camshaft to clear the tabs on the camshaft pulley it's easy to remove the cover.